-Benidorm is a prime-time ITV1 sitcom set in Spain, which features a strong ensemble cast comprising of a number of well known faces.
+Benidorm is a prime-time ITV sitcom set in Spain, featuring a strong ensemble cast comprising of a number of well known faces.
 The show was conceived by Derren Litten, the co-writer of The Catherine Tate Show, and is produced by Tiger Aspect.

 Kate (Abigail Cruttenden) and Martin Weedon (Nicholas Burns), who were going through a rough patch during their third year of marriage.
 Five seconds is all it takes for them to realise that the Solana Resort is the very worst place for them to make a fresh start.